It is estimated that in 2014 that there were over 41,000,000 speeding tickets issued in the USA and that over 25% of these were issued in error.

 After the Stop

-After the stop, find a safe place to pull over and write down EVERYTHING that happened and then return to the area and snap photos of the area with a camera and/or your smartphone.
+After the stop, find a safe place to pull over and write down EVERYTHING that happened.
+Then return to the area and snap photos of the area with a camera or your smartphone.

 Get Ready for Your Case

 Next it’s your job to get ready for your trial.

 Step #1 – Know What the Officer Shot You With

 To properly prepare your case, you first need to know what type of device the officer used to clock your speed.